Rafael Devers Preview, Player Props: Red Sox vs. Astros

 - The pitching staff for the Astros has a collective 9.1 K/9, the seventh-best in MLB.

-- The Astros have a 3.84 team ERA that ranks fifth across all league pitching staffs.
+- The Astros' 3.84 team ERA ranks fourth among all league pitching staffs.

-- Astros pitchers combine to surrender 152 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- In his last appearance on Tuesday, the right-hander threw 4 2/3 innings against the Miami Marlins, allowing four earned runs while surrendering six hits.
+- His last time out came on Wednesday against the Miami Marlins, when the right-hander tossed five innings, surrendering four earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.